 (ii) Strategic Issues from the 2017/18 Council Plan Risk Mitigation Management Comment Current Status period.
 Timely responses to repair network as defects identified. that have been undertaken to improve the condition of the carriageway overall.
 Repairing the Council's roads is a priority for the service and resources were provided to identify and then prioritise the roads in need of repair. have reduced the Serving Council: The scale of the financial challenge.
+The Council has insufficient funding to meet its priorities and obligations.
 The Council's Medium Term Financial Strategy and efficiency programme.
 National negotiations on local government funding.
 The Council's budget setting process and management of the Medium Term Financial Strategy enabled the Council to set a balanced budget for 2019/20.
 The future of Council funding however, remains uncertain.
 Open The initial forecast for 2019/20 was considered by Cabinet in April 2019 and will continue to be closely monitored.